githubharald/CTCDecoder/README.md

 - Beam Search Decoding: iteratively searches for best labelling, uses a character-level LM.
 File: `BeamSearch.py` \[2]
 - Token Passing: searches for most probable word sequence, words are restricted to the words from a dictionary.
 Can be extended to use a word-level LM.
 File: `TokenPassing.py` \[1]

+## Choosing the right algorithm
+[This paper](./doc/comparison.pdf) compares beam search decoding and token passing.
+It also gives suggestions when to use best path decoding, beam search decoding and token passing.

 ## Run
 ```python main.py```